 2. The placebo effect is all in your mind.

-While thoughts, beliefs, and feelings originating in the mind can activate placebo-like “self-healing effects” in the body, the placebo effect doesn’t just make people feel better; it effects measurable outcomes in the body’s physiology.
+While thoughts, beliefs, and feelings originating in the mind can activate placebo-like “self-healing effects” in the body, the placebo effect doesn’t just make people feel better; it affects measurable outcomes in the body’s physiology.
 When patients are treated with sugar pills, saline injections, and fake surgeries, warts disappear.
 Colons become less inflamed.
 Bronchi dilate.
 Bald men even grow hair.

 It’s not just in your mind.
 It’s in your body.